 “Claudio Di Veroli's work has the advantage (or disadvantage) of being at least twice the size of those by his competitors.
 In the eleven chapters of the first part Di Veroli introduces musical intervals, the Pythagorean scale, equal temperament, just intonations, meantone, ... lute temperaments, irregular French and irregular 'good' temperaments, comparative evaluations and a review of historic performance.
 He defines a series of seventeen principles ...
 They provide a solid framework for understanding and comparing temperaments.
-The author ... was a student of Sir David Cox, one of the most eminent British statisticians.
-As a statistician myself, I can confirm that his choice of methods is appropriate ...
+The author ... was a student of Sir David Cox, one of the most eminent British statisticians. ...

 The second part is about tuning and fretting instructions ...
 There is advice about hearing and using beats, thirty hints and tricks for harpsichord tuning, transposing instruments ... a list of schemes for keyboard instruments, fretting instructions for lutes and viols, intonation for violins and voices, woodwinds and brass instruments.

 The third part ... include[s] multiple divisions ... and an analysis of much of the historic documentation for temperaments.
 The book contains some original research.
 Di Veroli concludes that Barnes' temperament is the optimum one for the Well-Tempered Clavier ...
 Di Veroli generated and evaluated the nearly 17 million possibilities, and found that very slight improvements were possible, but they were so small, and made tuning so much more difficult, that they were not worth using in preference to Barnes.